department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

   - Fax it to <span class="tel">855-840-8299</span>

-You’ll get a letter from us that’ll tell you if you’re eligible for burial in a VA national cemetery.
+You’ll get a letter from us telling you if you’re eligible for burial in a VA national cemetery.
 Keep this letter in a safe place.

 </div>